jasonlewis/resource-watcher/README.md

 ## Usage

 The Resource Watcher is best used from a console.
-To use it from your console you need a command to run.
-In Laravel 4 a command can be created that uses Resource Watcher binding. `$app['watcher']` is bound to the application in `JasonLewis\ResourceWatcher\ResourceWatcherServiceProvider`.
-Remember to add the service provider to the array of service providers in `app/config/app.php`.

-If you're not using Laravel 4 an example command can be found in the `watcher` file.
-Once you've customized the command you can run it from your console.
+An example command can be found in the `watcher` file.
+Once you've customized the command you can call it from your console.

 ```
 $ php watcher